w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 ## Locations in XCM

-XCM's abstract nature allows for locations to be relatively abstract notions that point to where but also _to who_ a particular action may affect.
+XCM's generic nature involves specifying a wide array of "locations", or any body that is governed by consensus (parachains, solochains, smart contracts, accounts, etc).
+These are relatively abstract notions that point to _where_ but also _to who_ a particular action may affect.
 The `MulitLocation` type is what XCM uses to define these locations.
 A `MultiLocation` is a relative identifier that defines a **relative** path into some state-bearing consensus system.

 It is used to define the relative path between two locations, and cannot generally be used to refer to a location universally.
 It is very much akin to how a **relative** filesystem path works and is